4RAYS-by-SOLAR/ebpf-sentry/README.md

 # 4RAYS eBPF Sentry

 The Proof-of-Concept tool demonstrates some insights into detection and prevention based on eBPF programs' instructions and metadata.
 This tool also extracts available strings and translates eBPF instructions to human-readable format according to Linux kernel headers.\
-Full article can be found [here] (https://rt-solar.ru/solar-4rays/blog/4918/)
+Full article can be found [here](https://rt-solar.ru/solar-4rays/blog/4918/).

 ## Key concepts